nevenhuynh/Webpage-/README.md

 # Webpage-
-An app that simply opens a webpage
+An app that opens a webpage